PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting: Experiments

 \subsection{Results}

 As shown in Table \ref{tab:result}, for the Korea dataset, our method demonstrates an improvement of 6.3\% in rain prediction CSI compared to the state-of-the-art (SOTA) approach, which is ConvLSTM.
 We highlight that CAMT achieves a remarkable 15.6\% improvement in heavy rain prediction CSI over the NWP method, which is the first DL model to surpass NWP results for extreme weather conditions.
-This result underscores the potential and efficacy of data-driven methods in advancing precipitation forecasting.

 For the Germany dataset, U-Net emerges as the top performer among previous models, particularly excelling in rain CSI.
 Notably, our method achieves a 4.7\% improvement over U-Net.
 When it comes to heavy rain prediction, U-Net's performance is limited and the NWP model outperforms all previous DL models.
 Our method shows a substantial 17.4\% improvement over NWP, marking a significant advancement.